Vineet-Sharma29/Multi-Hop-Communication-Model/README.md

 * Assign IP address
 * Install application

 Final result can be visualised using NetAnim library.
+For making network topologies, NSG-2 is used.

 ## Results